twilight-wizard/nixmentors/Lab2.5-Git/Lab2.5.md

 - Commit messages should be in the imperative, i.e. "Add feature", not "Added feature" or "Adds feature".
 - Commit messages have a subject that should be under 80 characters and optionally a longer message, separated by a newline from the subject, also wrapped to 80 characters per line.
 - Never force push to a master branch or any branch that anyone may be working on.
 Use git revert to backtrack your mistakes on public branches.
 - Be polite when working with contributors or maintainers.
-You do not want to be known as [this guy](https://gist.github.com/uppfinnarn/9956023).
+You do not want to be [this guy](https://gist.github.com/uppfinnarn/9956023).
 - For more about etiquette:
   - http://jamiethepiper.com/git-commit-good-etiquette/
   - http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html